 Each degree’s foundation and major-specific courses incorporate the study of theory, research, and practical skills that are relevant not only for entry-level jobs but, more importantly, for continuing professional development.
 They prepare students to write clearly, speak effectively, and think critically—all of which are essential for continuing career success.

-The combination of required and elective courses in the curriculum is designed to produce generalists who can design effective communication content and apply a variety of problem-solving techniques to achieve a broad range of real-world goals, while also providing a generalist’s point of view through coursework in the BU Hub, the college’s core, and the department’s foundation.
+Each curriculum is designed to produce specialists who can design effective communication content and apply a variety of problem-solving techniques to achieve a broad range of real-world goals, while also providing a generalist’s point of view through coursework in the BU Hub, the college’s core, and the department’s foundation.
 By understanding basic communication concepts, principles, and theories, students learn to design, implement, and evaluate message content needed in various professional settings.
-They also learn to select and use all contemporary media channels effectively to convey information to designated target audiences for a variety of practical purposes.
+They also learn to select and use all contemporary media channels and multi-platform messaging effectively to convey information to designated target audiences for a variety of practical purposes.

 Classroom work is supplemented by both internships, local and national student-driven communication societies, the Communication Research Center, and participation in AdLab or PRLab, which are student-run communication agencies.
 These activities provide on-the-job experience for academic credit, as well as to fulfill the college’s Professional Experience requirement.
 Internships place students in for-profit or nonprofit agencies and other settings where they gain practical experience in handling professional communication problems and develop important personal contacts.

 The department offers three Master of Science degree programs:

 The Master of Science degree in Mass Communication is designed for students who want to obtain a background in general communication skills while concentrating in one of two areas: marketing communication research or communication studies.
 These concentrations prepare students for either a variety of positions in media-related professions or further advanced study.
 Professionally oriented courses help students develop specific marketable skills, while academic courses help them understand communication theory, research, and law.
 Each of these areas provides an important managerial background in a media-related profession.